WillemGibson/T2A1_Worbook_A/README.md

     - Normalisation is the act of cleaning up and preventing unnecessary data.
     - It also reduces the likelihood of data issues.

-### Q10: Describe the integrity aspects of the relational database model.
-Your description should include information about the types of data integrity and how they can be enforced in a relational database.
+## Q10: Describe the integrity aspects of the relational database model.
+Your description should include information about the types of data integrity and how they can be enforced in a relational database

+1. Referential Integrity:
+    - This ensures that the relationships between tables are consistent throughout the database.
+    - This can be achieved by referencing child tables in parent tables and matching foreign keys with existing primary keys.

+2. Domain Integrity:
+    - This refers to the integrity of the range and domain of data in a database.
+In turn, preventing invalid data.
+    - This can be achieved by implementing the correct data types to columns and checking the contents of data entry.

+3. Entity Integrity:
+    - This refers to the integrity of each entry/row's primary key.
+    - this can be achieved by using auto-incrementing id attributes to each entry/row and making sure these attributes are not nullible.

 ## Q11: Describe the manipulative aspects of the relational database model.
-Your description should include information about the ways in which data is manipulated (added, removed, changed, and retrieved) in a relational database.
+Your description should include information about the ways in which data is manipulated (added, removed, changed, and retrieved) in a relational database

+1. INSERT:
+    - This refers to the act of adding an entry/row into a table of a database.
+    - Example:

+    ```sql
+    INSERT INTO table_name (column1, column2, column3, ...)
+    VALUES (value1, value2, value3, ...);
+    ```

+2. UPDATE:
+     - This refers to the act of modifying an entry/row into a table of a database.
+     - Example

+     ```sql
+    UPDATE table_name
+    SET column1 = value1, column2 = value2, ...
+    WHERE condition;
+     ```

+3. DELETE:
+     - This refers to the act of removing an entry/row from a table of a database.
+     - Example

+     ```sql
+    DELETE FROM table_name
+    WHERE condition;
+     ```

+4. SELECT:
+     - This refers to the act of retrieving an entry/row into a table of a database.
+     - Example

+     ```sql
+    SELECT column1, column2, ...
+    FROM table_name
+    WHERE condition;
+     ```

 ## Q12: Conduct research into a web application (app) and answer the following parts: